Can You Be Gay and Christian? Understanding the Debate

 5) Gay Christians Are Really Struggling With This Issue

 Perhaps the most powerful argument from affirming Christians are the personal testimonies of Christians who struggle with same-sex attraction.
 Again, most of these authors grew up in the church and know the historical Christian view of homosexuality.
 Therefore to be gay in a Christian context is a scary thing.
-They're not just struggling with sin - they're struggling with the prospect of being ostracized by their church community.
+They're not just struggling with sin - they're also struggling with the prospect of being ostracized by their entire faith community.

 Hearing their stories evoked a lot of newfound sympathy from me.
 I realize this issue is not just about abstract principles; it's about real people.
 And if you know people who are really struggling with same-sex attraction, I can understand why you'd relook at what the Bible says about this issue.